akhambhati/hoth/README.md

-# mandalore
+# Digital workspace for prototyping neurotechnology.

-Mandalore is my digital sandbox for learning, exploring, and experimenting with technologies that will advance neuroengineering research.
+Mandalore is a space for exploring, designing, and engineering new approaches and frameworks for neuroscience research.